 No. LASIK does not prevent cataracts, glaucoma, macular degeneration, or any other eye disease.
 Ophthalmologists term LASIK as disease neutral, meaning it doesn't cause disease, doesn't prevent disease, and doesn't prevent diseases encountered in the future from being treated..

 Currently, various lasers have been approved by FDA for LASIK:

 With LASIK, you can usually drive within one to three days.
 With PRK, you should probably not drive for a week.
-This depends on whether you have one eye done at a time or have simultaneous surgery on both eyes.
+This recovery time depends on whether you have one eye done at a time or have simultaneous surgery on both eyes.
 The Department of Motor Vehicles typically grants unrestricted driving privileges to individuals who possess 20/40 or better vision.
 Over 90 percent of all patients who undergo LASIK surgery have this level of vision or better by the first day after their procedure.